RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/Modify_The_FPGA_Design/README.md

 ### Libero Projects
 This folder contains CoreRISCV_AXI4 Libero V11.8 projects.

-* The first project, CoreRISCV_AXI4_BaseDesign, contains a simple RISCV design which allows users to use basic peripherals such as GPIO, UART and Timers.
+* CoreRISCV_AXI4_BaseDesign, contains a simple RISCV design which allows users to use basic peripherals such as GPIO, UART and Timers.
-* The second project, IGL2_CoreRISCV_AXI4_TickTackToe, contains the design used along side of the TickTackToe example software found [here](https://github.com/RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/tree/master/ExampleSoftware) .
+* IGL2_CoreRISCV_AXI4_TickTackToe, contains the design used along side of the TickTackToe example software found [here](https://github.com/RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/tree/master/ExampleSoftware) .
 To use this deisgn a daughter board is needed from Adafruit, more information on this can be found [here](https://www.adafruit.com/product/1651)